 I recommend staying in or near the old town of Rovinj.

-Rooms Barbieri: I picked a little B&B near the old town.
-Prices are good, they allowed dogs, and they offer free parking.
+- I picked a little B&B – Rooms Barbieri – near the old town.
+The rates are good, and they offer free parking.
 It just takes a short (and lovely) walk to get to the old town.
 However, there are not many rooms, so book early if you want to stay here.
 Find out more about the little B&B I stayed at.

-For a more luxurious stay – just a 10-minute walk from the old town – check out the rates at Grand Park Hotel Rovinj.
+- For a more luxurious stay – just a 10-minute walk from the old town – check out Grand Park Hotel Rovinj rates.

-Pula is a seaside city located at the tip of the Istrian Peninsula and has a very tragic past.
+From Rovinj, you could continue and visit Pula which is a seaside city located at the Istrian Peninsula’s tip and has a very tragic past.

-Nowadays, it is a popular destination because of its beautiful and historic landmarks and Roman ruins, as well as its beaches and coastline.
-Visit the Roman Ampitheater and some of the many museums in Pula.
+Nowadays, it is a popular destination because of its beautiful and historic landmarks and Roman ruins, its beaches, and its coastline.
+Visit the Roman Amphitheater and some of the many museums in Pula.
 It is also the home of various festivals.

-Tip: With only 2 weeks in Croatia (or less) I would limit my time here and visit the Roman Ampitheater and then spend the rest of the day driving to Zadar.
+TIP: With only 2 weeks in Croatia (or less), I would limit my time here and visit the Roman Amphitheater and then spend the rest of the day driving to Zadar.

 Founded in the 4th century, Zadar has an ancient history.
-Located along the western coast of Croatia by the Adriatic Sea, Zadar is the oldest continuously-inhabited city in the country.
+Located along the western coast of Croatia by the Adriatic Sea, Zadar is the country’s oldest continuously inhabited city.

-Despite its fame, this town is not very busy or crowded so it is easy to explore and enjoy.
-You can definitely see the best of Zadar in one day, including these activities: see the Forum, visit the ancient square, stroll down Kalelarga Street, and see the church of St. Donatus.
+Despite its fame, this town is not very busy or crowded, so it is easy to explore and enjoy.
+You can definitely see the best of Zadar in one day: see the Forum, visit the ancient square, stroll down Kalelarga Street, and see the church of St. Donatus.

-You can take in the views from the bell tower and stroll the promenade, where visitors can listen to the unique sounds of the Sea Organ and watch the sunset.
+You can take in the views from the bell tower and stroll the promenade, where visitors can listen to the Sea Organ’s unique sounds and watch the sunset.
 Zadar has a very laid-back vibe to it, so take your time exploring this Croatian town for the day before heading to your next road trip destination.

-Tip: I am very honest – Zadar wasn’t my favorite place in Croatia – compared to other places here, it lacked attractions but it is a perfect stop-over.
+TIP: I am very honest – Zadar wasn’t my favorite stop.
+Compared to other places here, it lacked attractions, but it is a perfect stop-over.
 So, from your way to Pula, I would probably spend the evening here (it is charming in the evening) and then continue the journey the next day.

 Krka National Park

-Also in Krka National Park is Visovac Island, which was where the Franciscan Monastery of Our Lady of Mercy was located in the 15th century.
-Since there is a lot of natural beauty, as well as history, in Krka National Park, making it a good stop while roadtripping in Croatia.
+Also, Krka National Park is on Visovac Island, which was where the Franciscan Monastery of Our Lady of Mercy was located in the 15th century.

-Tip: As mentioned, I haven’t visited myself but people wh visited mostly loved it (especially if you don’t want to drive up north for the Plitivice Lakes) and if you wan to swim.
-Since it is close to Zadar, and even closer to Šibenik, it would make a great stop before discovering these two beautiful towns below.
+TIP: It is a great alternative if you don’t want to drive up north for the Plitvice Lakes or if you want to swim.
+Since it is close to Zadar and even closer to Šibenik, it would make a great stop before discovering these two beautiful towns below.

 Trogir and Šibenik

 Now, it is time to head to Trogir and Šibenik.
-Located along the western shores of the Adriatic Sea, these two small towns are absolutely beautiful and quite charming.
+You can’t road trip Croatia and miss out on these beauties!
+Located along the Adriatic Sea’s western shores, these two towns are absolutely beautiful and quite charming.

 Šibenik is famous as the filming location for the show Game of Thrones, but besides that, it also has a lot of old, picturesque streets and famous landmarks.
 The town has two UNESCO World Heritage sites: Šibenik Cathedral and St. Nicholas Fort.

-Tip: Both places are absolutely gorgeous and you could do them in one day – that would be enough time to see the main attractions but since they are cute, I suggest staying overnight in Sibenik or Trogir and spend more than the minimum amount there.
+TIP: Both places are absolutely gorgeous, and you could do them in one day.
+It is enough time to see the main attractions but I suggest staying overnight in Sibenik or Trogir.

 Where to Stay in Trogir:

-Then it is time to visit Split – and spend a day or two in Split, which is located on a peninsula in the southwestern part of Croatia, jutting out into the Adriatic Sea.
+Then it is time to visit Split.
+Spend a day or two in Split, which is located on a peninsula in the southwestern part of Croatia, jutting out into the Adriatic Sea.

-This is one of the most famous and popular cities in the country and a must-see when taking a Croatia road trip.
-It can be very crowded here, partly because it was another filming location for Game of Thrones, but also because there are many beautiful landmarks that you won’t want to miss.
+It can be very crowded here, partly because it was another filming location for Game of Thrones (GoT) because there are many beautiful landmarks that you won’t want to miss.

 Where to Stay in Split:

-In order to reach the island, you will need to leave your car in Split and take the ferry to enjoy a day in Hvar.
-It will take a few hours to reach, but should be worth it.
+To reach the island, you will need to leave your car in Split and take the ferry to enjoy a day in Hvar.
+It will take a few hours to reach, but it should be worth it.

 Where to stay in Hvar:

-While I did not stay in Hvar myself, this hotel seems like a great place to stay when visiting Hvar (keep in mind, that Hvar is quite expensive).
+- While I did not stay in Hvar myself, this hotel seems like a great place to stay when visiting Hvar.

-Tip: Omis is the perfect place…for anyone actually!
-Beautiful scenery, a lot of activities of adrenaline junkies, easy hike opportunities and more.
-The town center is small yet very cute!
-If you want to zip-line or do other activities, then Omis is probably the best place to do on this Croatia road trip.
+TIP: Omis is the perfect place…for anyone actually!
+Beautiful scenery, a lot of activities of adrenaline junkies, easy hike opportunities, and more.

 Punta Rata & Baska Voda